Research

 AI When Your Team Is Remote: Three Governance Questions for the Hybrid Workforce You Already Have

-The standard corporate AI governance model assumes three things: employees use company-managed devices, those devices connect through the corporate network (or
+The standard corporate AI governance model assumes three things: employees use company-managed devices, those devices connect through the corporate network (or VPN), and IT can see what applications a

 March 2026